Deliaz/myopenports.com/README.md

 You need to restart server each time after changes were made.

 This uses for work with backend code.
-In order to change front part please follow steps from the next section.
+In order to change front part, please follow steps from the next section.

 When server runs dev-mode (`NODE_ENV=development`) it enables CORS